SaaStacked/saastack/README.md

 * You need a set of cloud provider connectors to connect to: databases, queues, message buses, and APM for monitoring
   * So you can run this product in either Azure or AWS.
 * You need a set of production environment technology adapters, to interact (both ways) to various 3rd party services
-  * For example, to connect to: SSO Providers, Twilio, Mailgun, Stripe, UserPilot, LaunchDarkly, etc.
+  * For example, to connect to: SSO Providers, Twilio, Mailgun, Stripe, UserPilot, Launch Darkly, etc.
 * You need an automated deployment pipeline to push releases to a cloud production environment, in minutes.
 * And you could use some more helpful documentation to learn the patterns and techniques
   * Coding standards for your team